Skip to main content

 c.
 Optionally block pull requests

 Next you can define whether pull requests that fail this policy should be blocked until the policy failure is fixed.
+We recommend giving engineering teams a warning period of 1-3 months before putting policies into enforcement mode.
 Depending on how your source control system is configured, your admins can usually bypass this for edge cases.

 You can optionally block pull requests that fail a policy.